pymor/school_website_2025/pages/about.md

 # pyMOR School and User Meeting

 pyMOR School is an annual event for future and current pyMOR users and developers.
-The sixth iteration of pyMOR School will take place in Münster, Germany, from Monday noon, August 26 to Friday noon, August 30.
+The seventh iteration of pyMOR School will take place in Zagreb, Croatia, from Monday morning, September 8 to Friday noon, September 12.
-Experienced users of pyMOR and related software packages are especially invited to join us for the integrated User Meeting from Thursday morning (August 29) to Friday noon (August 30).
 A code sprint will take place on Thursday evening.

 The School will offer interactive introductory lectures on some of the most important MOR methods and how to use these